abooij/sudbury/README.md

   - The wayland objects all have a corresponding "interface" which is much like a type.
 Hence, we should use some fancy Haskell features to make the API more strongly typed than libwayland's.
 - Organise the code so that we can do extensive testing and benchmarking.
   - Because of the functional coding style, we will be able to test many more aspects of our code than libwayland.

-Status (September 2016)
----
-So far, the main focus is implementing a C ABI for the client side.
-As of commit 24e5b89, all weston demo clients run correctly (but please report any clients that work with libwayland but not with sudbury).
-The Haskell API is still rather limited (see issue #2 for progress), and the server side ABI has not yet been written (see issue #3 for progress).

-This all means that you should be able to use sudbury as a drop-in replacement for wayland clients, but not yet for wayland compositors.
-And while some code is in place to be able to write wayland programs in Haskell, much more functionality is planned.

 Contributing
 ---